Join the Global Indigenous Skills Program

 Must submit an additional GSO Scholarship application

-All eligible students will receive funding.
-Indigenous students, students with disabilities, and students with demonstrated financial need qualify for a higher amount of funding.
+All eligible students will be given more instructions on the application after being admitted to a GSO-Funded Program.
+Indigenous students, students with disabilities, and students with demonstrated financial need may receive priority for funding and/or a higher amount of overall funding.

-Please note that each GSO-Funded Program listed on this page will have its own eligibility requirements for prospective participants; details can be found by selecting "More information" on each program listed.
+Please note that the GSO-Funded Programs listed on this page have their own eligibility requirements for prospective participants (e.g. minimum GPAs or other requirements); details can be found by selecting "More information" under each program listed.

-While international students at UCalgary are welcome to participate in these programs, they are ineligible for the Government of Canada's GSO funding.
+While international students at UCalgary are welcome to participate in these programs, they are not eligible for the Government of Canada's GSO funding.
 We recommend checking the Global Learning Funding Page (click here) for information about alternate funding sources you may be eligible for instead.

 If interested in participating, please note that you must submit an application both to your desired GSO-Funded Program and to the GSO Scholarship.